uwePhillPhelps/IAP-2024/Tutorials/Workshop 2.md

     }
 ```

-...and to **add an extra beat** to turn our 4/4 rhythm into a 5/4 rhythm.
+You should try to **add an extra beat** to turn our 4/4 rhythm into a 5/4 rhythm. ** Think about _where_ each sample is played and duplicate that section of code.

 ### Extending this further...